mattermost/docs/source/cloud/cloud-integrations/cloud-outgoing-webhooks.rst

 You can follow these general guidelines to set up a Mattermost outgoing webhook for your application.

 1 - First, go to **Main Menu > Integrations > Outgoing Webhook**.
 If you don't have the **Integrations** option in your Main Menu, outgoing webhooks may not be enabled on your Mattermost server or may be disabled for non-admins.
-Enable them from **System Console > Integrations > Custom Integrations** in prior versions or **System Console > Integrations > Integration Management** in versions after 5.12 or ask your System Administrator to do so.
+Enable them from **System Console > Integrations > Integration Management**.

 2 - Click **Add Outgoing Webhook** and add name and description for the webhook.
 The description can be up to 500 characters.